MuhamedSalihSeyedIbrahim/one-line-codes-basic-snippets/README.md

 # OneLineCodes
-this have snippet function to easy code snippeting
+This have snippet function <br>
+To easy code snippeting